JoshuaSchlegel/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1) Create a Domain Controller and disable Windows Firewall (to test connectivity)
-- Step 2) Create a Client (Virtual Machine) using Windows 10 and confirm connection to the Domain
+- Step 2) Create a Client VM (Virtual Machine) using Windows 10 and confirm connection to the Domain
 - Step 3
 - Step 4